WordPress Hosting · Infrastructure · Yogi's VPS

 When AWS Makes Sense

-In those cases, AWS flexibility is extremely valuable.
+In these cases, AWS flexibility is valuable.
 But for most WordPress websites, it introduces unnecessary complexity.

 - WordPress is the primary platform